 Aged cheese is also considered as one of the triggers of migraines.
 The real culprit may be the substance known as tyramine that is formed when proteins in cheese break down.
 You may need to skip blue cheese, cheddar, parmesan, gouda and Swiss cheese to avoid migraine headaches.

-Cold foods like ice cream may act as triggers for migraine sufferers but usually the pain goes away quickly.
-An ice cream headache is more likely if you are overheated.
-You can prevent migraine headache by eating ice cream or drinking anything cold slowly.
+Cold foods like ice cream may act as a trigger for migraine sufferers but usually the pain goes away quickly.
+An ice cream headache mostly occurs, if you are overheated.
+You can prevent migraine headache by eating ice cream or anything cold slowly.

 Banana usually doesn’t appear on the list of foods that trigger headache but they can trigger migraine for those who are sensitive to tyramine.

-While all of the above stated factors and food items are, to some extent, linked with migraine headaches, it is important that you monitor your condition and try to figure out what is causing migraine episodes in your case.
+All of the above stated factors and food items are, to some extent, linked with migraine headaches.
+However, it is important that you monitor your condition and try to figure out what is causing migraine episodes in your case.

-Avoiding triggers is no doubt helpful to prevent migraines but if you are suffering from severe migraine headaches and you are seeking an effective treatment, book a free consultation with our experts to get migraine treated.
-We have highly experienced and internationally recognized plastic surgeons, who treat chronic migraines with Botox.
-Visit our clinic today or fill the free online consultation form below to book a consultation.
+Avoiding triggers is no doubt helpful in preventing migraines.
+But if you are suffering from severe migraine headaches and seeking an effective treatment, book a free consultation with our experts to get migraine treated.
+We have highly experienced and internationally recognized cosmetic surgeons, who treat chronic migraines with Botox.
+Visit our clinic today or fill the online consultation form below to book a consultation.

 Fill in the form to get Consultation100% Financing with 0% Interest